Milamber0/OpenJK/README.md

 TarasciiMadness is a code modification of the game Jedi Knight Jedi Academy, based on the OpenJK project by the JACoders.

-The mod offers a new gametype based on the Team Free For All gametype in Jedi Academy and was inspiried by "Suicide Barrels" a modification for Garry's Mod.
+The mod offers a new gametype based on the Team Free For All gametype in Jedi Academy and was inspiried by "Suicide Barrels", a modification for Garry's Mod.

 # The mod

-* 2 teams competing against eachother.
-1 Human player team and 1 Barrel player team.
+* Two teams competing against eachother.
+A Barrel player team and a Human player team.

+* Barrel team
+	* Upon spawning as a barrel you possess one of many randomly placed barrels spread across the map.
+	* Because these barrels are spread across the map you have the ability to hide in plain sight.
+	* They attack using an explosive ability that detonates the barrel player one second after being triggered.
+	* Has the goal to blow up every human player, turning them into barrel players, before the round timelimit has been reached.

 * Human team
 	* Fights using an instant shot sniper rifle with an increased reload time and zoom disabled.
 	* Has the goal to survive until the round timer is reached.
-The round time is announced at the start of a round or can be found in the menu by pressing Escape *> About.
+The round time is announced at the start of a round or can be found in the menu by pressing Escape -> About.
 	* When they manage to shoot an enemy barrel the resulting explosion is smaller in range and damage.

-* Barrel team
-	* Upon spawning as a barrel you possess one of many randomly placed barrels spread across the map.
-	* Because of these barrels spread across the map you have the ability to hide in plain sight.
-	* Fights using an explosive ability that detonates the Barrel player 1 second after being triggered and the warning sound has played.
-	* Has the goal to blow up every Human player, turning them into Barrel players, before the round timelimit has been reached.

-* This mod does not required premade maps made specifically for the mod to work.
-The mod finds the size of the map and places barrels onto the maps valid surfaces for as long as there are available spots for it to find and the entity limit of the engine itself has not been reached.
+* This mod does not required premade maps made specifically for the mod.
+The mod finds the size of the map and places barrels onto the maps valid surfaces.
+This happens for as long as there are available spots for it to find, and the entity limit of the engine itself has not been reached.

 * These barrels relocate themselves between each round making it impossible to memorize each fake barrel's location.

-* Instead of spawning into the world abruptly the Barrel players instead possess a fake barrel already placed on the map, making spawn killing a barrel less likely.
-The barrel that was possessed will respawn itself when it's no longer being controlled by a Barrel player.

 ## New admin commands